-A few years later, Brian Moynihan, Bank of America's CEO, told the financial press that the increase in the Bank’s minimum wage significantly reduced turnover and saved the Bank millions of dollars in lost productivity, recruiting, and new hire training.
-Now, Bank of America is planning an increase from $20 per hour to $25 per hour over the next four years.
-In addition to lower staff turnover, the Bank believes that the higher wages are attracting better-quality employees.
+Bank of America's CEO, Brian Moynihan, later informed the financial press that the increased minimum wage significantly reduced turnover and saved the bank millions of dollars in lost productivity, recruitment, and training expenses.
+The bank plans to further raise the minimum wage to $25 per hour over the next four years, believing that higher wages attract higher-quality employees.

-As an operational efficiency expert who works with client organizations to improve their operational capabilities and lower overall cost, paying a higher entry-level wage may seem counterintuitive.
-However, employee turnover is expensive and creates waste in the organization.
-It takes time and effort to train employees, and many clients complain about the revolving door within their branches.
-Some clients have 50% or higher turnover within their front offices.
+As an operational efficiency expert assisting client organizations to enhance their operational capabilities and reduce costs, paying a higher entry-level wage may appear counterintuitive.
+However, employee turnover proves to be an expensive and wasteful aspect of any organization.
+Training employees requires time and effort, and many clients lament the revolving door situation in their branches, with turnover rates exceeding 50% for front-office staff.

-Higher Wages Lead to Happier and Stronger Employee
+Higher Wages Lead to Happier and Stronger Employees

-Branches that migrate to a universal model but pay lower wages and hire primarily high school graduates tend to have more retention issues.
-This turnover makes it challenging for staff reduction as universal models strive to attain.
-Some financial institutions operating within a universal banking model recognize that college-educated employees may cost more but are more qualified to work within the universal model.
-By paying higher wages, institutions can attract and retain higher-skilled talent who tend to stay longer and provide a better customer experience.
-These factors lead to continuity in branch operations and higher customer satisfaction and customer retention.
+Branches transitioning to a universal model while offering lower wages and primarily hiring high school graduates tend to encounter higher retention challenges.
+Such turnover complicates staff reduction efforts essential for achieving the goals of the universal model.
+Some financial institutions operating within a universal banking model recognize that college-educated employees may command higher costs but possess the qualifications necessary for success within the universal model.
+Institutions can attract and retain skilled talent by offering higher wages, leading to longer tenures and improved customer experiences.
+These factors contribute to operational continuity, enhanced customer satisfaction, and increased customer retention.

-In addition to the financial benefits an organization may reap from paying a higher wage for entry-level jobs, it is also a boon to the organization from a societal perspective.
-The institution paying a living wage or higher helps their communities thrive since employees can afford to purchase more goods and services that stimulate the overall economy.
-Since about 75% to 80% of our economy is consumer-driven, it makes sense that higher-paid individuals will spend more money benefitting everyone, including our institutions.
+In addition to the financial benefits an organization may reap from providing higher wages for entry-level jobs, it also holds societal advantages.
+Paying a living wage or higher contributes to thriving communities as employees can afford to purchase more goods and services, stimulating the overall economy.
+Considering that approximately 75% to 80% of our economy relies on consumer spending, it makes sense that higher-paid individuals will contribute more to the benefit of everyone, including our institutions.